 It is fine to laud the efforts and success of a player and even compare them to the greats that have gone before them where it’s justified, but too often we as fans, and those in the media (I am starting to be accused of being part of the media, which is incorrect) are quick to jump on the back of a player and call them the next this, or the next that, or compare them to someone whose accomplishments far outweigh the modern player.

-I wonder how many past greats would feel a little humbled if they were compared to a man who just added a second Norm Smith Medal to his list of accomplishments, and in the process enshrined the name of Dustin Martin in footy folklore.
+I wonder how many past greats would feel a little humbled if they were compared to a man who added a second Norm Smith Medal to his list of accomplishments in 2019, and in the process enshrined the name of Dustin Martin in footy folklore.

 As though it wasn’t already there.